 The PC-mCTA allows for execution to be through use of an electronic signature and for execution to be via counterparts.
+The PC-mCTAs do not specify the method of electronic signature, where this is used, and could be by software such as Adobe Acrobat or online tools such as DocuSign.

-Sponsors and Trial Sites (and, where tripartite, Principal Investigators) are encouraged to discuss execution arrangements early in the contract negotiation, in order to determine the most appropriate arrangements for all Parties.
+Sponsors and Trial Sites (and, where tripartite, Principal Investigators) are encouraged to discuss execution arrangements early in the contract negotiation, in order to determine the most appropriate arrangements for all Parties, including the method of execution.

-2.28 Appendix 1: Timelines and Responsibilities of the Parties
+2.29 Appendix 1: Timelines and Responsibilities of the Parties